jon-jacky/Piety/editors/edd.md

 state as you left it.

-The *ed.main()* function takes one optional positional argument, the file name, and two optional keyword arguments, *p* the command prompt string and *h* the number of lines (height) of the scrolling command region.
+The *edd.main()* function takes one optional positional argument, the file name, and two optional keyword arguments, *p* the command prompt string and *h* the number of lines (height) of the scrolling command region.
 Type *edd.main('test.txt')* to begin editing *test.txt*, as if